Reviewing your Not-for-Profit governance arrangements? Here are 6 things you should consider

-Partner, Sarah Johnson discusses six areas your Not For Profit should consider when reviewing your governance arrangements.
+This article discusses six areas your Not for Profit should consider when reviewing your governance arrangements.

 Do the director election procedures function well?